FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ## Production Bonus

 Any structure which produces a resource when placed next to a Storage of same resource, will prodive a bonus percentage of that resource.
-This is most commonly seen when Mass Extractors are surrounded by Storage to increase Mass income.
+This is most commonly seen for Mass Extractors, that are surrounded by Storage to increase Mass income.

 -   Bonus is 12.5% per fully surrounded side with Storages.
 -   Maximum is 50% bonus income for a fully surrounded (at all sides) structure with Storage.